sgotti/glide-vc/README.md

 ## Description

 This tool will help you removing from the project vendor directories all the files not needed for building your project.
-By default it'll keep all the files provided by packages listed in the `glide.lock` file.
+By default it'll keep all the files provided by packages returned by the `glide list` command.
 If you want to keep only go (including tests) files you can provide the `--only-code` option.
 If you want to remove also the go test files you can add the `--no-tests` option.